wizardwizard/machine-learning-study/README.md

     * This is the fundamental of python and very easy to learn.

 * Optional: week 4.
-    * Statistical is useful in data science but it requires more math background.
+    * Statistics are very useful in data science but it requires more math background.
     * For the continuity of the study, you can skip week 4 first.
     * But if you want to get the certificate, we can learn week 4 together.